-Germany enjoys a good reputation in Bahrain as a reliable trading partner.
-The volume of bilateral trade between the two countries rose significantly in 2017 to 484.7 million euros (from 367.9 million euros the previous year).
-Germany is thus Bahrain’s third most important business partner in the European Union.
-Germany’s positive image in the country is largely founded on its highly competitive industrial and technology sectors, in which Bahrain shows a keen interest.
+Germany is Bahrain’s third most important business partner in the European Union.
+Germany’s positive image in the country is largely founded on its highly competitive industrial and technology sectors.
 On the German side, small and medium-sized companies in particular are taking advantage of the good investment climate in Bahrain.
-At present, around 50 German companies have offices in Bahrain or are engaged in projects in the country.
-In early April 2016 a cross-sectoral business delegation from the Euro-Mediterranean-Arab Association (EMA), headed by former Federal President Christian Wulff, visited Bahrain.
+At present, around 30 German companies have offices in Bahrain or are engaged in projects in the country.
 There are approximately 500 German nationals living in Bahrain.

 In the cultural sector, the regional office of the Goethe-Institut (GI), located in Abu Dhabi in the United Arab Emirates, has been responsible for Bahrain since 2006.
-The German Embassy in Bahrain is seeking to intensify cooperation in the areas of culture, education as well as scientific and academic policy.
-Since 2009, it has also organised language courses that prepare students for GI examinations.
-What is more, the publicly funded University of Bahrain offers German instruction.
+The cultural events offered by the German Embassy in collaboration with Bahraini partner organisations attract considerable interest.
+German instruction is offered at Embassy language courses, at the University of Bahrain and at the Bahrain School.

 Bahrain ratified the Paris Climate Agreement in December 2016 and established a new authority for renewable energy sources in October 2019.
 The share of renewable energy sources is to be 5% by 2025, increasing to 10% by 2035.